lesept777/NaiveBayes-for-ESP32/README.md

 An example on how to categorize 3D points (continuous data) in classes depending on their coordinates.

 ## NB_MacDo
+An example on how to categorize catagorical data.
+Estimate the favorite fast-food of a person knowing his preferred OS and machine learning framework...

 ## NB_MacDoGauss
 An example on how to categorize continuous data using Gaussian probability.